cf-control/cf-control/README.md

 In this [folder](cloud.foundry.cli/src/test/resources/demo/) we provide example YAML files that may help in understanding how to use our tool.
 What can I use the files for?

-* [appJava.yml](cloud.foundry.cli/src/test/resources/demo/appJava.yml): Reference for create/update/remove of an
-application.
-* [appPython.yml](cloud.foundry.cli/src/test/resources/demo/appPython.yml): Reference for create/update/remove of an
-application.
-* [getAll.yml](cloud.foundry.cli/src/test/resources/demo/appJava.yml): Example output of the **get** command.
+* [getAll.yml](cloud.foundry.cli/src/test/resources/demo/getAll.yml): Example output of the **get** command.
-In this exmaple you can see how you have to structure the yml Files in general.
+In this example you can see how you have to structure the yml Files in general.
 * [refDemo.yml](cloud.foundry.cli/src/test/resources/demo/refDemo.yml) &
-:[referred.yml](cloud.foundry.cli/src/test/resources/demo/referred.yml) Example how you can use the ref syntax in the context of creating services (command: create services)
+[referred.yml](cloud.foundry.cli/src/test/resources/demo/referred.yml) Example how you can use the `$ref` syntax
-* [removeServices.yml](cloud.foundry.cli/src/test/resources/demo/removeServices.yml): Reference for removing of the services.
-* [createServices.yaml](cloud.foundry.cli/src/test/resources/demo/createServices.yaml): Reference for creation of the services.
-* [spaceDeveloper.yml](cloud.foundry.cli/src/test/resources/demo/spaceDeveloper.yml):  Reference for create/remove of
-space developers.

 __Happy coding!__